Car Stereo Has Power But No Sound From Speakers? Here’s Why And How To Fix

 Woman hand turning button of radio in car

-In an extremely unlikely but technically possible circumstance, all your speakers could have broken simultaneously.
+In an exceptionally unlikely but technically possible circumstance, all your speakers could have broken simultaneously.

-This is only really possible if your fuses don’t protect the circuits and the current overloads the speaker cones.
+This is only really viable if your fuses don’t protect the circuits and the current overloads the speaker cones.

-An auto electrician will test the speakers to check for continuity.
+An auto electrician will inspect the speakers to check for continuity.
 If any have broken, they’ll need to be replaced.

 Stock speakers cost around $150 each, depending on the specific speaker.